20 Jun What should I do about my child’s fever?

 But as a loving parent, it is at this point that you feel you have to do something.
 Not necessarily.
 The most important things to do in the event of a “fever” is to understand why it is happening, provide supportive care and allow your child’s body to do what it needs to do with no interference.

-Often times parents will ask their doctor, “how high do you let the fever get, or how high is too high?”
-There has been mounting evidence that suggests that the “height” of a fever has no bearing on the seriousness of there condition and there is absolutely no clinical evidence to suggest that high fevers cause convulsions or brain damage.
+Oftentimes parents will ask their doctor, “how high do you let the fever get, or how high is too high?”
+There has been mounting evidence that suggests that the “height” of fever has no bearing on the seriousness of their condition and there is absolutely no clinical evidence to suggest that high fevers cause convulsions or brain damage.
 I mean think about that for a second… Why would the nervous system increase the temperature to a level that will injure itself?

 On its own, a high fever is not critical.
 However, when there are other signs of sickness, it could be an indicator of a developing serious condition that warrants your attention.

-If you child is less than one year old and has a fever with the presence of any of the following signs, you should seek the advice of your health care provider:
+If your child is less than one year old and has a fever with the presence of any of the following signs, you should seek the advice of your health care provider: